hyagolopez/Project_Auth_NestJs/README.md

 ## Reminder | Lembrete

 - Before running the application, create a '.env' file to place the url of the mongoDb bank and the secret JWT password.
+Because without the information from the database, the application cannot run.
 - Antes de rodar aplicação, crie uma arquivo '.env' para colocar a url  do banco mongoDb e a senha secreta do JWT.
+Pois, sem a informação do banco de dados a aplicação não pode rodar.

 - Name of the environment variables.
 - Nome das variável de ambiente.